Primary muscles: Quads, glutes, hip flexors

 1. Sit back with your feet in a wide stance and with the toes turned out at an angle.

 2. Jump forward and up, land on your toes, and squat.

 3. Jump back and return to the starting position.

 4. Repeat this back and forth movement until the set is complete.

 Face front, keep your core engaged and your shoulders back.
 Point your knees in the same direction as your feet and squat down as low as you can without letting your knees go past your toes.
 Sit on your heels and jump with your arms back.
 Land softly on your toes and exhale as you squat.

-The frog jumps is a plyometric exercise and the goal of this kind of training is to gain muscle mass and get fast, firm and powerful muscles.
+The frog jumps is a plyometric exercise and the goal of this kind of training is to gain muscle mass and get fast, firm, and powerful muscles.
 Plyometric exercises get your heart rate up and help you build cardio fitness and muscle endurance.
 These exercises help you burn calories during the workout but you’ll also get an afterburn effect, meaning you’ll burn more calories in the next 24 to 48 hours.

 Before attempting to do frog jumps, practice doing bodyweight squats and jump squats.
 Once you’ve learned the technique start with 10 to 15 reps or 30-sec sets.
 Mix it up and add a couple of burpees for a full body workout.

 To calculate the number of calories burned doing frog jumps, enter your weight and the duration of the exercise: